travofoz/signpdf/README.md

 ## Deployment

+### GitHub Pages Configuration

+**CRITICAL**: GitHub Pages must be configured to use "GitHub Actions" as the source, NOT "Deploy from a branch".

+#### Setup Steps:
+1. Go to repository Settings → Pages
+2. Under "Build and deployment" → "Source", select **"GitHub Actions"**
+3. Push changes to trigger the workflow

+#### Why This Matters:
+- **"Deploy from a branch"**: GitHub Pages processes source files with Jekyll (serves README.md)
+- **"GitHub Actions"**: GitHub Pages serves artifacts uploaded by workflow (serves built app)

+#### Required Files:
+- `.nojekyll` - Disables Jekyll processing
+- `CNAME` - Custom domain configuration (copied to build directory)
+- `svelte.config.js` - Base path set to `''` for custom domains

+#### Workflow Process:
+1. GitHub Actions builds the app (`npm run build`)
+2. Uploads `./build` directory as artifact
+3. GitHub Pages serves the artifact content

-This application is configured for static deployment to GitHub Pages using `@sveltejs/adapter-static`.
-The GitHub Actions workflow in `.github/workflows/deploy.yml` automatically deploys to GitHub Pages when pushing to the main branch.
+The GitHub Actions workflow in `.github/workflows/deploy.yml` handles the build and deployment automatically when pushing to the master branch.

 ## Tech Stack